4ndr34z/shells/README.md

 ### Youtube video
 [Link](https://youtu.be/HDrzqiyKQtA)

+## Version 1.7.1
+- Added PS to prompt in SSL shell
+- Shortened the full amsi bypass

 ## Version 1.7
 - Removed "updog is not running" message when it first hasn't been activated